joseantonio2001/TFG-Deconvoluci-n-Ciega-de-Im-genes/READ.md

 # Introduction
-Este repositorio es una extensión del repositorio original [CHSG-DDNET](https://github.com/vipgugr/CHSG-DDNet) donde se incluyen métodos para restaurar y mejorar imágenes utilizando DIP (Deep Image Prior).
+This repository is an extension of the original repository [CHSG-DDNET](https://github.com/vipgugr/CHSG-DDNet) where methods for restoring and enhancing images using DIP (Deep Image Prior) are included.

 # Requirements
 * Python >= 3.8